br3ndonland/udacity-fsnd/3-back-end/rdb-sql.md

 );
 ```

-*Multi-column primary keys:- enter *after- creating the columns in the table, and specify the columns to use as key:
+*Multi-column primary keys:* enter *after* creating the columns in the table, and specify the columns to use as key:

 ```sql
 CREATE TABLE postal_places (